arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.20.16
+Portlanders sometimes refer to Portland (usually in text) as pdx.
+This abbreviation also refers to Portland's airport.
+It's analagous to calling Los Angeles lax, or San Francisco sfo.
+I saw this used in various books, zines, and bumper stickers, and confirmed its usage with my airbnb host, Heidi.

 ### 03.19.16
 According to the "Zinester's Guide to Portland (5th Ed.)" and Wikipedia, Powell's City of Books is the largest independent bookstore in the world.